 As I am, what would you say, old man of war, with 22 years of HIV infection on 29/04/2017 (yes, maybe you who are reading me are younger than my lifetime with HIV (…) ) the “things”, maybe, and just maybe, are not so simple and, just to shed light, this point: The first medication I took, around 1995 was AZT.
 The Bull was clear.
 6 pills every 4 hours, even if it meant interrupting the patient's sleep.
-So far so good, the vomiting session was hard after every pill-taking.
+So far so good, the vomiting session was hard after each pill “take”.
 I looked at the Nordic God who sat in front of me each day and told him.
 I stopped with AZT.
 He said, "Okay, life is yours."
 I replied that it was exactly that and, if I had to die in six months, I would emphatically prefer to die them without vomiting.
-He passed the second dose of prophylactic drugs against tuberculosis (I lived in a support house that was a focus of TB), I left the room, spent in the pharmacy and it took me over five years to vomit again, but, in this second stage, it was a matter of learning, because I had reached the fearsome, scary, dark and unbelievable 149Kg and I had to have a gastroplasty.
+He spent the second dose of prophylactic drugs against tuberculosis (I lived in a support house that was a focus of TB), I left the room, spent in the pharmacy and it took me over five years to vomit again, only, in this second stage, it was a matter of learning, because I had reached the fearsome, scary, dark and unbelievable 149Kg and I had to have a gastroplasty.
 I have a photo of Facebook that I will post below to everyone's horror.

-Due to health care and a Gilead-sponsored co-payment program (the same that helps cover the cost of Truvada, the drug currently used for PrEP), I paid $ 0 for a drug that would cost $ 3,000 / month Eu I learned of my diagnosis soon after the seroconversion, which was only possible because I had been tested regularly.
-And since my doctor immediately started my medication, he indicated that I should live an absolutely complete, long and healthy life.
-In fact, there is a good chance I will never see any real physical effects of this virus.
+Due to health care and a Gilead-sponsored copayment program (the same that helps cover the cost of Truvada, the drug currently used for PrEP), I pay $ 0 for a drug that would cost $ 3,000 / month. diagnosis right after seroconversion, which was only possible because I had tested myself regularly.
+And since my doctor started my medication immediately, he indicated that I should live an absolutely complete, long and healthy life.
+In fact, there is a good chance that I will never see any real physical effects from this virus.

-You can not rush your healing
+You can't rush your healing

 It was as follows: